 Hi, I'm Britt!

-When our first son was just a few weeks old, we were completely exhausted, days and nights were blurring together.
-A kind nurse suggested we start building healthy sleep habits early on, and as he grew, we followed a sleep training program and pretty quickly he was sleeping longer stretches and independently—without using cry-it-out.
-That experience gave us back a sense of control, and showed us just how important sleep is, not just for our babies, but for us as parents and our relationship.
+When our first son was just a few weeks old, we were completely exhausted!
+Days and nights began to blur together.
+A kind pediatric nurse suggested we get him on a schedule to gain some structure back and start building healthy sleep habits.
+We followed a sleep training program, and pretty quickly he was sleeping independently and for longer stretches.

 My Approach